 The cougar is a mountain lion which is generally based in America.
 It has a nice design on its face, which is where the idea for the logo came from.
 The Koogar logo was designed when I was 19 yrs old, and has stuck ever since and sometimes people call me Koogar or Koogs instead of Amanda.

-The face became the main part of our logo with two parts of the face put together within a circle.
-A few people have asked what it is…
+The face became the main part of our logo with two parts of the face put together within a circle to give the brand a face.
+It was a little abstract and a number of people have asked what it is…

 Is it a crab, a chinese mans face with a whispy beard… what do you see?